The methods of thermal field theory for degenerate quantum plasmas in astrophysical compact objects: Degenerate plasma in flat spacetime

-We may again note that the degeneracy pressure depends on the parameter $d_{+}$ which characterizes the electron-nuclei interaction length scale (see FIG. \ref{fig:pressure}).
-Using the Eqs. (\ref{ElectronNumberDensityFull}, \ref{MassDensity}, \ref{PressureFull}), in principle, one can express the equation of state for the degenerate matter within white dwarfs as $P = P(\rho)$ which includes the corrections due to the fine structure constant $\alpha$ and the finite temperature.
+where $A$ is the atomic mass number and $m_u$ is the atomic mass unit.
+For a white dwarf with pure Helium ${}^4\mathrm{He}$ core $(A/Z)$ is $2$.
+Using the Eqs. (\ref{ElectronNumberDensityFull}, \ref{PressureFull}, \ref{MassDensity}), in principle, one can express the equation of state for the degenerate matter within white dwarfs as $P = P(\rho)$ which includes the corrections due to the fine structure constant $\alpha$ and the finite temperature.